PromiseLogic.allFulfilled()

 Success Condition

-Waits for all Promises to complete, then returns an array of values from all successful Promises.
+Waits for all Promises to complete, then returns a PromiseWithTimer that resolves to an array of values from all successful Promises.

 Special Case